hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Below Stone Nest - not what you'd expect in Soho.
 Go for a drink, go early and prepare to be surprised.
 * Attendant Coffee Roasters - an awesome [underground-restroom-turned-coffee-bar](https://www.atlasobscura.com/places/the-attendant-fitzrovia) at Victorian-era urinals.
 * Mercato Mayfair - a food court in an old church.
 Totally worth it for the architecture, not the food.
-* Chettinad Restaurant - ok South Indian food.
+* Chettinad Restaurant - South Indian food.

 **Cocktails:** Bar Termini (a place to get a properly Italian negroni).